 Day Night Shades – As with anything you purchase for moveable homes and boats, always look for space-saving convenience and items that do double-duty, like Premium Light Filtering/Blackout Cordless Shades.
 RV window shades that shield and protect your eyes (and your vehicle’s interiors) from harmful UV rays during the day and blackout light at night to help you sleep are the perfect combo of convenience and privacy.

-Hold-downs & Cord Cleats – To keep coverings from swaying and flapping around while you’re rumbling down the road – and for safety’s sake, especially with young children or pets aboard – check with our Customer Loyalty Team to see if the cordless shades you’re considering can accommodate hold-down brackets (HDB).
+Hold-downs & Cord Cleats – To keep coverings from swaying and flapping around while you’re rumbling down the road – and for safety’s sake, especially with young children or pets aboard – check with our Customer Care Team to see if the cordless shades you’re considering can accommodate hold-down brackets (HDB).
 Cord cleats come included with any corded product.

 Happy Customer Bruce W. replaced all the blinds in his camper trailer with custom cord-free cellular coverings from Select Blinds.
 He likes how they give "my trailer a nice clean, modern look and feel."
 Hold-downs are included, which come in handy when he's on the road.